asterisk/documentation/docs/Operation/Running-Asterisk/index.md

 certain conditions.
 Type 'core show license' for details.
 =========================================================================
 Connected to Asterisk 11.9.0 currently running on asterisk-server (pid = 26246) asterisk-server*CLI>
 ```

-!!! tip
+/// tip
-    The `-R` option will also attach a remote console - however, it will attempt to automatically reconnect to Asterisk if for some reason the connection is broken.
-This is particularly useful if your remote console restarts Asterisk.
+The `-R` option will also attach a remote console - however, it will

-[//]: # (end-tip)
+attempt to automatically reconnect to Asterisk if for some reason the
+connection is broken.
+This is particularly useful if your remote
+console restarts Asterisk.
+///

 * To disconnect from a connected remote console, simply hit **Ctrl+C**:

 ```
 asterisk-server*CLI>
 Disconnected from Asterisk server
 Asterisk cleanly ending (0).
 Executing last minute cleanups